Notice of Cancellation

 - ensuring all current market wordings are updated in accordance with legislative changes.

-Piracy: the Committee retain the services of International Handling Services (IHS) to provide them with detailed briefings of the changing security threats around the world, which are regularly updated and available on the above tab.
+Piracy: the Committee retain the services of SPS Global (previously IHS) to provide them with detailed briefings of the changing security threats around the world, which are regularly updated and available on the above tab.

 Misappropriation: the recent experience of theft by misappropriation has led to a greater understanding of the developing operating methods and increased exposures of goods in store.
 Misappropriation Exclusion and Misappropriation Inclusion Clauses, including definitions of the perils faced, have been released as proposed measures and are available above.

 Basis of Valuation: the increasing disparity between production and sales costs, where goods can be replaced has been recognised by the Committee, with an appropriate clause now finalised.